Japan to Require Health Insurance for Tourists: What You Need to Know

 Similar Policies Schengen Area, UAE, Turkey, Morocco, Jordan, etc.

-This policy ties into Japan’s broader immigration reforms, emphasizing financial accountability and healthcare protection.
-Plus, starting in 2025, Japan is rethinking tourism to prioritize local communities—a shift that complements this health insurance push.
+This policy ties into Japan’s broader immigration reforms, which emphasize financial accountability and healthcare protection.
+On top of that, starting in 2025 Japan has begun rethinking tourism to put local communities first — a shift that dovetails neatly with this health insurance push.

 About Ohtani